Most small enterprises must undertake some form of business process augmentation when entering federal government contracting.

 Finding a need for major process changes or enhancements in the existing business system is the beginning of a requirements analysis to determine the labor, process change, planning, costs and eventual selection of new automated tools that fit the company and that need.

-Many start-ups and small enterprises find they can crutch their existing job cost accounting system for service contracts with spread sheets instead of buying an expensive, data base oriented, COTS software package initially.
-As the company grows into government contracting and the number of transactions and associated revenue warrants the expense, the firm can then evaluate more expensive packaged software tools and ease into them with a plan to minimize disruption.
+Many start-ups and small enterprises find they can crutch their existing job cost accounting system for service contracts with spread sheets instead of buying an expensive, data base oriented, software package or services initially.
+As the company grows into government contracting and the number of transactions and associated revenue warrants the expense, the firm can then evaluate more expensive packaged software tools or services and ease into them with a plan to minimize disruption.